tp-link-extender/Mariner/README.md

 ## Credits

-- @pizzaboxer for being incredibly helpful and for providing POC code for the hooks
+- @pizzaboxer for being incredibly helpful and for being a major contributor for the hooks